Understanding Common Claim Denial Reasons

 Maintain Active Coverage

 Set up automatic premium payments to avoid lapses, understand your policy's grace period terms, review renewal notices carefully and respond promptly, and notify your insurer immediately if you need to make changes.
-Be aware that how claims affect your rates is another reason to stay on top of your policy — a lapse followed by a claim can have compounding financial consequences.
+Be aware that when not to file a car insurance claim is just as important a decision as how to file one — a lapse followed by a claim can have compounding financial consequences.

 Document Everything Immediately